solo-io/solo-docs/supergloo/docs/mesh/gloo-istio-mtls.md

 ```bash
 supergloo set upstream mtls --name  default-details-9080 --target-mesh supergloo-system.istio
 ```

-After this command compeltes successfully the upstream should contain the following.
+After this command completes successfully the upstream should contain the following.
 Notice the certificates in the sslConfig section of the upstream.

 ```bash